nscuro/fdnssearch/README.md

 Flags:
-      --amass-config string    amass config to load domains from --any                    additionally search ANY dataset (ignored when -f is set) -c, --concurrency int        number of concurrent search workers (default 10) -d, --domains stringArray    domains to search for -e, --excludes stringArray   domains to exclude from search -f, --files stringArray      dataset files
+      --amass-config string    amass config to load domains from -a, --any                    additionally search ANY dataset (ignored when -f is set) -c, --concurrency int        number of concurrent search workers (default 10) -d, --domains stringArray    domains to search for -e, --excludes stringArray   domains to exclude from search -f, --files stringArray      dataset files
   -h, --help                   help for fdnssearch
-      --no-ansi                disable ANSI output
-      --show-type              show record type for search results --show-value             show record value for search results --silent                 only print results, no errors or log messages --timeout int            timeout in seconds
+      --plain                  disable colored output -q, --quiet                  only print results, no errors or log messages --show-type              show record type for search results --show-value             show record value for search results --timeout int            timeout in seconds
   -t, --types stringArray      record types to search for (a, aaaa, cname, txt, mx) (default [a])
 ```